SSWConsulting/SSW.Rules.Content/rules/keep-tasks-handy-for-calls/rule.md

 ---

-In today’s busy work environment, it is crucial to stay organized and be ready to update your manager on your tasks at any moment.
+In today’s busy work environment, it is crucial to stay organized and be ready to update your Manager on your tasks at any moment.
 Using Microsoft Loop in a Teams Tab can help you manage your tasks effectively.

 <!--endintro-->
 ::: bad